christiandudel/EDSD2025/README.md

 * "R Code": R code for each session.
 * "Slides": Slides of the first session.
-* "Exercises": Voluntary exercises for the tutorial sessions, plus solutions.
+* "Exercises": Voluntary exercises plus solutions.

 ## Software